ballerina-attic/ballerina-bridge/samples/getting-started/springboot-helloworld/README.md

 ![Ballerina Sidecar with SpringBoot](images/getting_started.png "Ballerina Sidecar with SpringBoot")

-## Building the use case
+### Building the Spring Boot service
 - The Spring Boot HelloWorld service is located at `` ballerina-sidecar/samples/getting-started/springboot-helloworld/service`` directory.

 - You can build the executable and the docker image for the Spring Boot HelloWorld service using the following mvn command.

     `` $ mvn clean install -Ddocker.image.prefix=<your-docker-image-prefix> dockerfile:build ``

-- Building Ballerina executable archive, docker image and K8s artifacts for the sidecar.
-To do this, you can run the following command from the `` ballerina-sidecar/samples/getting-started/springboot-helloworld `` directory.

-    `` $ ballerina build sidecar/springboot_helloworld``

-This command creates the generates the Kubernetes artifacts at`` target/springboot_helloworld/kubernetes `` and the required docker images.

 ## Running on Kubernetes

+- The Ballerina Sidecar ships with the Kubernetes deployment artifacts that you can use to deploy sidecar with your non-ballerina services.
+They are located in `` src/kubernetes``.
-- So, far we have generated the deployment descriptors required for Kubernetes.
-The next step is to inject your Spring Boot service deployment descriptor that we created above.
+- Copy ``src/kubernetes`` artifacts to `` samples/getting-started `` and inject your Spring Boot service deployment information to the deployment descriptor.
-- Inject your Spring Boot HelloWorld service container into the deployment descriptor which is created from the previous step.
-You only need to change the `` sbhelloworld-deployment.yaml `` as follows:
+- You can do this by changing the `` kubernetes/sidecar-deployment.yaml `` as follows:

 ```
         ...